OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Related work

-Furthermore, building type or usage --- a critical attribute in urban remote sensing and land use classification frameworks --- is another important aspect in street-level research \citep{kang2018building, zhao2021bounding, lindenthal2021machine, ramalingam_automatizing_2023,li_fine-grained_2025}.
-A seminal work by \citet{kang2018building} introduces the BIC\_GSV dataset, a multi-city geospatial database of 19,658 SVI-derived building facades categorized into eight classes (e.g., apartment, church, garage, etc.) across North America.
+Furthermore, building type or usage, a critical attribute in urban remote sensing and land use classification, is also central to street-level research \citep{kang_building_2018, zhao2021bounding, lindenthal2021machine, ramalingam_automatizing_2023, li_fine-grained_2025}.
+A seminal work by \citet{kang_building_2018} introduces the BIC\_GSV dataset, a multi-city geospatial database of 19,658 SVI-derived building facades categorized into eight classes (e.g., apartment, church, garage, etc.) across North America.
 These ground truth labels are generated through view-direction-aligned spatial joins with OSM building footprints, enabling parcel-scale urban pattern analysis.
 Advancing this, \citet{zhao2021bounding} developed the BEAUTY dataset, which extends BIC\_GSV by incorporating both SVI-based land use classification (e.g., residential, commercial, etc.) and multi-class building detection.
 Other similar research frameworks have also been applied to large-scale urban studies, integrating additional building attributes such as floor number estimation, abandoned house detection, and seismic risk assessment~\citep{iannelli2017extensive, zou_detecting_2021, rosenfelder2021predicting, pelizari2021automated, ghione2022building}.
-These workflows not only enable location-based building retrieval but also demonstrate cross-modal alignment of SVI with open geospatial building footprints, optimizing multi-source training data generation for CV pipelines.
+These workflows not only enable location-based building retrieval but also demonstrate cross-modal alignment of SVI with open geospatial building footprints.